JuicyPasta/reddit-snooper/README.md

 ## Simple to use
-reddit-snooper is designed to a simple but powerful interface to talk to Reddit.
-Reddit represents all of its objects in JSON natively which makes javascipt a good choice for building a bot
+Reddit-snooper is designed to a simple but powerful interface to talk to Reddit.
+Reddit represents all of its objects in JSON natively which makes javascipt a good choice for building a bot.

 ``` js
 snooper.watcher.getCommentWatcher('all')